Jurgen Klopp: Getting vaccinated should be mandatory ‘from moral point of view’

 “But if it gets to a point that you’re scared about the welfare of the players or the people involved at the club, that’s a decision to make – but we haven’t been in that position ourselves.”

-Arteta believes, however, players’ opinions on getting jabbed are personal to them.
+Arteta believes, however, players’ opinions on the pros or otherwise of getting jabbed are personal to them.

 “I think it can be really positive (speaking out in favour) but I don’t think you have to put the players in that obligation to do anything like that,” he added.